JoshBrafman/SummerResearchCRISPRLeakage/README.md

 In addition to calculating the leakage, for each train-test split I trained a Random-Forest, Logistic-Regression, and XGBoost model (machine-learning types).
 I evaluated these models using AUROC, which is a common metric to evaluate binary classification, because the models were trained to classify between experimental off-targets (positives) and potential off-targets (negatives) that were found in the genome.
 This was done in **AUROCscores.py**

 Finally, I calculated the correlation between the train-test leakage and model performance for each leakage metric and machine learning model across the 680 different partitions.
+The results can be seen in the "**Correlation with Performance by Leakage and Model Type**" file.

+An analysis of the results reveals that the two metrics for calculating leakage over the training guide RNAs, which were used in a previous study, did not yield a significant correlation to model performance.
+The new leakage metrics, which I defined in this study, resulted in a statistically significant correlation between train-test leakage and model performance.
+Moreover, calculating leakage in terms of overlapping target coordinates yielded the highest correlation for all machine-learning models evaluated in this study.

+This analysis indicates that eliminating target overlap is the most effective approach to reduce train-test leakage.
+Therefore, to address this issue I proposed implementing chromosomal partitioning of the off-target sites.
+The off-target sites should be partitioned in a way that no target in the training set shares a chromosome with any target in the test set.
+This approach eliminates target overlap—if no pair of targets from the two sets appear on the same chromosome, then no pair of targets can overlap.
+My initial results from applying this method suggests that it is an effective way to reduce train-test leakage because both the average AUROC score of the models and the correlation between leakage and model performance decreased significantly.
+However, further analysis of these results is required and is still ongoing.

+Thank you to Professor Yaron Orenstein for advising me during my research!